-The program in medical technology is designed to give the student the broad general education and the highly technical skills that are required for a successful career in this important medical science.
-The minimum requirement for the B.S. degree in medical technology is three years of university work and one year of clinical laboratory education (internship) in an approved school of medical technology.
+The program in clinical laboratory science is designed to give the student the broad general education and the highly technical skills that are required for a successful career in this important medical science.
+The minimum requirement for the B.S. degree in clinical laboratory science is three years of university work and one year of clinical laboratory education (internship) in an approved school of clinical laboratory science.

 Clinical Laboratory Education.
-For the B.S. degree and certification, the students will, after three years of university work, complete one year of clinical laboratory education (internship) in a school of medical technology accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) and currently affiliated with Oklahoma State University.
+For the B.S. degree and certification, the students will, after three years of university work, complete one year of clinical laboratory education (internship) in a school of clinical laboratory science accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) and currently affiliated with Oklahoma State University.
 Schools of medical technology at the following hospitals are currently affiliated:

-Comanche County Memorial Hospital, Lawton, Okla.
+- Comanche County Memorial Hospital, Lawton, Okla. - Muskogee General Hospital, Muskogee, Okla.

-Muskogee General Hospital, Muskogee, Okla.
+St. Francis Hospital, Tulsa, Okla.